The Morgan State University Choir

 In May 2010, the choir received acclaim for their performance with the Baltimore Symphony Orchestra and Kathleen Battle on a program entitled the Underground Railroad.
 A week later, the choir was off to a ten-day, five-city tour of China.
 The highlight of the Chinese tour were two concerts at the Shanghai Expo – The World’s Fair– at the American Pavilion, again mesmerizing the audience with their eclectic program mixture from Beethoven to Michael Jackson.

-Most recently, in October 2010, the choir travelled to St. Petersburg, Russia to participate in a Conservatory-week Festival at the St. Petersburg Conservatory, one of only three U.S. universities to participate.
+In October 2010, the choir travelled to St. Petersburg, Russia to participate in a Conservatory-week Festival at the St. Petersburg Conservatory, one of only three U.S. universities to participate.
+In May of 2011, Maryland Public Television released a new DVD of the choir in high definition, simply entitled: Lift Every Heart.
+During the summer of 2011, the choir travelled to Italy, to including performances at the Vatican in Rome.